hpi-swa-teaching/SqueakIssueIntegration/packages/IssueIntegration-Core.package/IIEmptyIssueManagement.class/README.md

-An EmptyIssueManagement is the Nil-Object of IssueManagement.
+An EmptyIssueManagement is used as a Nil-Object when no real IssueManagement is present.